bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/swiftui-channel.md

 @Harry L (Apple)
  answered:
 There's not an API that provides you a binding to a CGPoint as a scroll view's content offset.
 However, there are several new APIs that allow you to transform views based on its relative position within a ScrollView.
-The scrollTransition() API lets you apply customizations like scale, offset, and rot… See more
+The `scrollTransition(`) API lets you apply customizations like scale, offset, and rotate that change as the view traverses a scroll view's visible region: https://developer.apple.com/documentation/swiftui/view/scrolltransition(_:axis:transition:)

-Apple Developer DocumentationApple Developer Documentation scrollTransition(_:axis:transition:) | Apple Developer Documentation Applies the given transition, animating between the phases of the transition as this view appears and disappears within the visible region of the containing scroll view, or other container specified using the parameter.
-(22 kB) https://developer.apple.com/documentation/swiftui/view/scrolltransition(_:axis:transition:)
+And the `visualEffect()` API lets you do even more flexible things both inside and outside a scroll view by providing you a geometry proxy and letting you do customizations based on that: https://developer.apple.com/documentation/swiftui/view/visualeffect(_:)

-Apple Developer DocumentationApple Developer Documentation visualEffect(_:) | Apple Developer Documentation Applies effects to this view, while providing access to layout information via .
-(22 kB) https://developer.apple.com/documentation/swiftui/view/visualeffect(_:)
+If there are other cases where you'd like to read a scroll view's content offset, please do file feedbacks detailing your request!

 Sheng
 I put a correct size Color to ScrollView for scrolling and read its contentOffset to draw a real content in another View.

 ----